pyepics/epicsapps/_sources/installation.txt

 Downloading and Installation
 ====================================

-Epics Instruments is a GUI Application.
-For Windows, you can download and install from a binary installer.
+Many Epics Applications are available as GUI Application.
+For Windows, you can download and install from a binary installers below.

 For Linux and Mac OS X, building and installing from source are currently the principle options (a Mac OS X App will be available soon).